13 Tax Breaks for Homeowners and Home Buyers

 Owning a home is part of the American Dream.
 Whether you fancy a log cabin in the middle of nowhere, a suburban Cape Cod with a white picket fence, or a downtown condo in the sky, there's just something special about trading in a lease for a deed.
 But that transition can be difficult – and expensive.
 It's tough saving up enough cash for a down payment and then keeping up with the mortgage payments — to say nothing of the maintenance costs, which are now all on you!

 Fortunately, Uncle Sam has a few tax tricks up his sleeve to help you buy a home, save on home-related costs and sell your home tax-free.
 Some of them are complicated, limited or come with hoops you have to jump through, but they can be well worth the trouble if you qualify.
+And if your budget is already stretched thin, you need all the help you can get.
 So, without further ado, here are 13 tax breaks that can help you buy a home and prosper as a homeowner.

 Using Retirement Funds for a Down Payment